IDATA2503-Mobile-Applikasjoner/aksje_app/README.md

 1. **View Stocks:** As a user, I want to view a list of available stocks from the Oslo Børs so I can see my options.

-2. **Detailed Stock View:** As a user, I want to click on a stock and view its detailed information including its historical performance, current price, and related news.
+2. **Detailed Stock View:** As a user, I want to click on a stock and view its detailed information including its historical performance, and current price.

 3. **Buy Stocks:** As a user, I want to buy stocks by specifying the number of shares I want so that they can be added to my portfolio.